probonopd/libhookexecv/README.md

 # libhookexecv
-Hook Wine execv syscall to use special ld.so in order to make it fully relocateable
+Hook Wine execv syscall to use special ld.so in order to make it fully relocateable- __WORK IN PROGRESS__

 ## Problem statement